Home > growing garlic in georgia

 Introduction

 Can you grow garlic in Georgia?
 Garlic is a culinary and medicinal powerhouse.
 The Georgia climate is perfect for growing garlic.
-We will provide you with a guide for growing garlic in Georgia.
-We will cover everything from where and when to plant garlic in Georgia.
+We will cover everything from how and when to plant garlic in Georgia.

 Preparing for Planting Garlic in Georgia